Center for Legal and Social Justice

 Law students may also volunteer their time through Pro Bono Program opportunities assisting disadvantaged individuals with legal issues.
 Students may perform important legal work and gain a better understanding of the legal processes while helping those in need through opportunities, such as those with the ID Recovery Project at Haven for Hope and the Volunteer Income Tax Assistance Program (VITA).
 Students who meet certain criteria may be awarded a Pro Bono and Public Service Certificate during their graduation ceremony.

-The Externship Program allows law students to earn credit while working at a nonprofit or government agency.
-Second- and third- year law students can earn academic credit for practical work experience and deepen their understanding of knowledge gained in the classroom and its connection to work experiences.
+The Externship Program allows law students to earn credit while working at a nonprofit, government agency or in-house counsel office.
+Second- and third-year law students can earn academic credit for practical work experience and deepen their understanding of knowledge gained in the classroom and its connection to work experiences.